ignacioaj/tfg-ignacioaj/README.md

 - ```d n``` : Deletes images from ```/Processed_otsu/*```.

 ### Mosaic

+> 📋 Let yyy be a 3 character config code, where first character stands for thresholding technique (s for spline, n for otsu),
+> second character stands for morph filter (o for open c for close) and third character stands for filter size (2 for 2x2, 3 for 3x3, 4 for 4x4 and 5 for 5x5).
+>
+> Example: so2 stands for spline open 2x2.

 ### Paint
 Once ```xxx_bbox.xlsx``` has been generated, an image showing the prediction on detected chromosomes can be generated.
 Ground truth bounding box will be marked in a thin black rectangle, whereas bounding box predictions for dicentric and non-dicentric will be marked with wider rectangles (red for dicentric, green for non-dicentric).
 It should be noted that detection false positives are NOT shown.